ESP32 Flowmeter - RS485 Modbus

 Connect TUF-2000M

-After we have everything connected, we can take care of the software:
+After we have connected everything, we can take care of the software:

 Arduino

-Alternatively to the Arduino IDE, for HomeAssistant also ESP-Home can be used.
+As an alternative to the Arduino IDE, ESP-Home can be used for HomeAssistant.

-In preparation, the sketch requires the packages in Arduion: ModbusMaster and EspSoftwareSerial:
+As preparation for the sketch we need the packages in Arduino: ModbusMaster and EspSoftwareSerial:

 Modbus Master